LaunchCodeEducation/gis-devops/src/project-requirements/zika-client/index.rst

 - Zika report data needs to be consumable on a graphical map
 - Related Zika reporting layers should be added using public Geoserver WMS services
-- The public Geoserver layers should be have the ability to be toggled on and off to overlay related data at a glance
+- The public Geoserver layers should have the ability to be toggled on and off to overlay related data at a glance
-- Users should be able to filter Zika report data using date range, and *fuzzy* city and state search tools

 Technical Requirements
 ----------------------